DerZyklop/dotfiles/README.md

-# Terminal
+# dotfiles

-These are my personal terminal settings.
+These are my personal dotfiles.

 I wouldn't recommend to use it as it is for your project.
 It's not documented.
-It's just a collection files and configurations, that i use in my projects.
+It's just a collection files and configurations, that i use.

 ## Requirements

-Relax.. the install process will ask you what to do before every critical installation.
+The install process will ask you what to do before every critical installation.

 ### How to install from sratch